Data quality monitoring

 The top section of the dashboard shows an overview of the results of the scan.

-Below the summary is a table of anomaly detection results from the most recent run, along with a table of identified static tables that have not been updated in a long time.
-Only the recent incidents table is shown here.
+Below the quality incident table is a table of identified static tables that have not been updated in a long time.

 Table quality details

-Given a table, the tab shows summaries from each quality check for the table, with graphs of predicted and observed values at each evaluation timestamp.
-The graphs plot results starting from two weeks before your first anomaly detection run.
+Given a table, the UI shows summaries from each quality check for the table, with graphs of predicted and observed values at each evaluation timestamp.
+The graphs plot results from the last 1 week of data.

 View health indicators